 ML techniques can be intelligently applied to a variety of use cases, particularly in the case of frauds:

-- Fund Diversion: ML can be used to detect any unusual patterns pointing towards possible cases of diversion of fund
+- Fund Diversion: Machine Learning can be used to detect any unusual patterns pointing towards possible cases of diversion of fund

 - Are funds being routed to individuals or groups of individuals on a regular basis?